ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `prep_msg`, or is marked as finished if the VDAF preparation process is finished for the report share.
 The Helper's aggregation job is now in round 0.

-On success, the helper responds to the leader with HTTP status code 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+On success, the Helper responds to the Leader with HTTP status code 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".